intellij-japanese/intellij-resources-ja/README.md

 * product: place holder for contents from lib/resources-en.jar in JetBrains products.

-## Submodule

-A android` directory are configured as git submodule.
-It refers a repository: https://github.com/intellij-japanese/src-android-studio-resources

-To retrive android studio resource date:

-``
-$ git submodule update
-``

 ## Product place holder

 A product folder is just an empty directory.